-Western Digital's M.2 NVMe TLC SSDs For NAS Systems Start At $65
+Western Digital's M.2 NVMe TLC SSDs For NAS Systems Start at $65

 The WD Red SN700 delivers sequential read and write speeds up to 3,430 MBps and 3,100 MBps, respectively.
 Western Digital rates the WD Red SN700's random performance for up to 550,000 IOPS reads and 560,000 IOPS writes.
 Obviously, the performance on the WD Red SN700 is dependant on the capacity that you choose.

 Western Digital backs the WD Red SN700 with a limited five-year warranty across all capacities.
 The SSD is optimized for 24/7 NAS workloads and always-on applications.
-The 4TB model has the highest endurance out of the lot with a rating og 5,100 TBW.
+The 4TB model has the highest endurance out of the lot with a rating of 5,100 TBW.
 The 2TB and 1TB variants are good for 2,500 TBW and 2,000 TBW, respectively.
-The lower capacity drives, such as the 500GB and 250GB models end up with 1,000 TBW and 500 TBW, respectively.
+The lower capacity 500GB and 250GB models end up with 1,000 TBW and 500 TBW, respectively.

 Being a high-endurance drive, the WD Red SN700 is pricey.
 The 250GB, 500TB and 1TB models cost $65, $80 and $145, respectively.
 The 2TB and 4TB models, on the other hand, will set you back $290 and $650, respectively.